-Year-round inspirational gifts for kids who love travel
+Year-round inspirational gifts for little kids who love travel

 All our recommendations have been tried and tested by the Globetrotters

-These home explorer subscriptions kits are a superb way to introduce kids to global learning.
+These Home Explorer subscription kits are a superb way to introduce kids to global learning.
 At first, my older girl didn’t seem that taken by them, so imagine my surprise when that was the number one thing she just asked me for this Christmas!!

-Now turning our attention to “in real life” travel with kids.
+Now, we are turning our attention to “in real life” travel with kids.
 Are your kids looking to get more involved when you’re on the fly (literally!)?
-Our 6-year-old is now super keen to help out with things like ticket checking and passport control but of course we don’t really want her holding “the real thing”.
+Our 6-year-old is now super keen to help out with things like ticket checking and passport control but of course, we don’t really want her holding “the real thing”.
 When I stumbled upon Little Traveler Passports – as close as they can get to the real thing!

-I bet any of you who traveled pre-kids owned at least one Lonely Planet guide in your life, right?
+I bet many of you who travelled pre-kids owned at least one Lonely Planet guide in your life, right?
 (We may have a dozen or two…).
-But let’s be honest, these guide books are really more geared to the broke backpacker than the family with kids.
-Introducing LP Kids series!
+But let’s be honest, these guidebooks are really more geared to the broke backpacker than the family with kids.
+Introducing the LP Kids series!